vitor-hugo/property-validator/README.md

 public mixed $prop = true;

 #[IsBoolean()]
-public mixed $prop = 'no'; // Is evaluated as false, but not converted
+public mixed $prop = "no"; // Is evaluated as false, but not converted

 #[IsBoolean(true)]
-public mixed $prop = 'yes'; // Will convert to true
+public mixed $prop = "yes"; // Will convert to true
 ```

 Accepted values: